mashiyat210031/mashiyat210031.github.io/index.md

 ### About Me

 Hi, I'm Mashiyat!
 I’m passionate about SEO, digital strategy, and using data to tell stories that drive decisions.

-I created this portfolio to showcase my work in marketing analysis, search optimization, and dashboard building.

 ---